 Bald Eagle Near Great Falls Park Observation Platform by Indraneel Samanta

-The Bald Eagle is arguably one of the most distinguished looking birds with its yellow pointed beak, yellow talons, white head and dark body.
+The Bald Eagle is arguably one of the most distinguished-looking birds with its yellow pointed beak, yellow talons, white head, and dark body.
 It is no wonder that it is the symbol of our country!
-A Bald Eagle with its wings spread can be 6 to 8 ft long and weigh from 6.5 to 14 pounds.
-A carnivore, the Bald Eagle often captures its prey by stealing the food of other animals.
+A Bald Eagle with its wings spread can be 6 to 8 feet long and weigh from 6.5 to 14 pounds.
+A carnivore, the Bald Eagle often captures its prey by stealing other animals’ food.

 Bluebird by Amy Allen & Eastern Bluebird by MJ Clingan

 The Eastern Bluebird is a small bird of approximately 7 inches.
 Mostly a predator of insects, the Eastern Bluebird will occasionally snack on berries when bugs become more limited during the winter months.
 The Eastern Bluebird will even sometimes catch bugs midflight, although these birds more or less enjoy foraging for food more, keeping low to the ground to be on the lookout for a meal.

 The Scarlet Tanager is migratory bird that moves south at the first hint of winter.
 This is why it is often seen in the spring in tall trees hunting for food, usually insects but occasionally berries and seeds.

 Egret at Chain Bridge by Bruce Lemieux & Egret at Lock 23 by Mark Regan